Skip to content

 Confirm what counts as sleeping on site

-On-site bedrooms across these castles range from 4 to 28, holding 20 to 65 of the wedding party.
-Period castle rooms can be characterful rather than uniform, so ask which rooms have private bathrooms and how the count splits between the main keep and any outbuildings.
-Match the sleeping cap to your wedding party rather than the full guest list, and place the overflow in hotels nearby.
+Period castle rooms can be characterful rather than uniform, so ask which rooms have private bathrooms and how the bed count splits between the main keep and any outbuildings.
+Confirm whether the on-site rooms hold your whole wedding party or only the immediate family, and which nearby hotels and gîtes take the overflow.

 Check the legal pathway early